Translation in Transition:

 - user and usage studies of machine translation, speech recognition and translation

-- computational modelling of human translation
+- computational modeling of human translation performance

 - corpus studies in translation